 The procedure before the Court of Arbitration for Sport takes place according to its regulations.

 The activities of all bodies of ISF are conducted without compensation to the individuals who serve thereon.
-The expenses of the Executive Board, the Management Committee and the Commissions are borne by the ISF according to regulations of the Management Committee.
+The expenses of the Executive Board, the Management Committee and the Committees are borne by the ISF according to regulations of the Management Committee.

-empowered to authorise payment of fees and expenses to individuals and/or organisations to provide specific professional service or advice.
+Within approved budgets, the General Assembly of the ISF and the Management Committee are empowered to authorise payment of fees and expenses to individuals and/or organisations to provide specific professional services or advice.

 The financial year of the ISF shall run from the 1st January to the 31st December annually.